 There is no place quite like New York City in December.
 The city is full of life, lights, and is sure to put you in the holiday spirit!
-I visit NYC frequently, so I compiled a NYC holiday guide featuring can’t miss sights and experiences in the city during the holidays!
+I visit NYC frequently, so I compiled a New York City in December guide featuring can’t miss sights and experiences in the city during the holidays!

 Browse the Christmas Markets at Bryant Park

-My number one recommendation in my NYC holiday guide!
+My number one recommendation for New York City in December!
 Head over to Bryant Park on 5thAve for some Christmas market fun.
 Each winter there are several pop-up shops that sell homemade goods and treats.
 There is also an ice skating rink in Bryant Park that is cheaper and less crowded than the one in Rockefeller.

 Shop in Times Square

 Although this area is always swarmed with tourists, it’s an iconic NYC destination and has great stores for Christmas shopping.
-I was able to score some great deals on gifts while here and also visited M&M world to look at all their holiday goodies!
+I was able to score some great deals on gifts while here and also enjoyed visiting M&M World to look at all their holiday goodies!

 See the Rockettes at Radio City Music Hall

-Seeing Radio City Music Hall around the holidays is a must!
+Seeing Radio City Music Hall in New York City in December is a must!
 It’s beautifully decorated and there are several Christmas displays around the area, including Christmas lights and red ornaments.